 Under the ABCA, the board of directors may amend the articles of incorporation of a corporation without shareholder approval to extend its duration, change the name of the corporation to include words required by the ABCA, declare a forward stock split in a class of shares if there is only one class outstanding, and for certain other ministerial actions.
 Any other amendment to the articles of incorporation must first be approved by a majority of the board of directors and thereafter by the affirmative vote of a majority of all shares entitled to vote thereon, voting together as a single class, as well as any additional vote of any preferred stock, if then issued and outstanding, entitled to vote thereon, as provided by the provisions thereof.
-The affirmative vote of the holders of at least two-thirds of the shares entitled to vote on the matter, voting together as a single class, as well as any additional vote of any preferred stock, if then issued and outstanding, entitled to vote thereon, as provided by the provisions thereof, is required to amend charter provisions relating to the number, election and removal of directors.
+The affirmative vote of any preferred stock, if then issued and outstanding, entitled to vote thereon, as provided by the provisions thereof, is required to amend charter provisions relating to the number, election and removal of directors.

 The bylaws of the Company may be amended by the board of directors or the shareholders.
 Amendment of the bylaws by the board of directors requires the affirmative vote of a majority of the directors then in office.
 Shareholders of the Company can amend the bylaws at a regular or special meeting of the shareholders at which a quorum is present.
-A shareholder amendment of the bylaws requires the affirmative vote of a majority of the shares voted thereon.
+A shareholder amendment of the bylaws requires the affirmative vote of a majority of the shareholder amendment of the bylaws requires the affirmative vote of a majority of the shareholder.